SidharthArya/SidharthArya/AWESOME-STARS.md

 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.
 - [openai/gpt-2](https://github.com/openai/gpt-2) - Code for the paper "Language Models are Unsupervised Multitask Learners"
 - [b-ryan/powerline-shell](https://github.com/b-ryan/powerline-shell) - A beautiful and useful prompt for your shell
-- [jceb/vim-orgmode](https://github.com/jceb/vim-orgmode) - UNMAINTAINED looking for maintainers!
-Text outlining and task management for Vim based on Emacs' Org-Mode
+- [jceb/vim-orgmode](https://github.com/jceb/vim-orgmode) - Text outlining and task management for Vim based on Emacs' Org-Mode
 - [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud
 - [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.
 - [caronc/apprise](https://github.com/caronc/apprise) - Apprise - Push Notifications that work with just about every platform!